 - Local governments: subnational government entities in aid-recipient countries exercising some degree of devolved authority over a specifically defined geographic constituency, such as local/municipal authorities.

 There are two other categories of first-level recipients featured in this analysis:

 - Internationally affiliated NGOs: NGOs affiliated to an international NGO through interlinked financing, contracting, governance and/or decision-making systems.
 This category does not include local and national organisations that are part of networks, confederations or alliances wherein those organisations maintain independent fundraising and governance systems.

-Our estimate of total international humanitarian assistance is the sum of that from private donors (see this chapter’s section on ‘Private funding’) and from government donors and EU institutions.
+Our estimate of total international humanitarian assistance is the sum of that from private donors (see Figure 3.4, Chapter 3) and from government donors and EU institutions.
 Our calculation of international humanitarian assistance from government donors is the sum of:

 - ‘official’ humanitarian assistance (OECD DAC donors)

 - international humanitarian assistance from OECD DAC donors to countries not eligible for ODA from the FTS